Research-based learning findings

 In addition to these resources, we have found the following teaching-and-learning frameworks extremely valuable:

 Chi, Michelene TH, and Ruth Wylie.
 The ICAP Framework: Linking Cognitive Engagement to Active Learning Outcomes (2014).
 Educational Psychologist , 49(4), 219-243.
-This article proposes that the engagement behaviors can belong to one of the four modes: Interactive, Constructive, Active, and Passive (ICAP).
+This article proposes that the engagement behaviors can belong to one of four modes (from most to least active): Interactive, Constructive, Active, and Passive (ICAP).
 The ICAP hypothesis predicts that the students learn more as they engage with learning materials from passive to active to constructive to interactive mode.
 PDF, DOI

 Tom Bennett (2013).
 Teacher proof: why research in education doesn't always mean what it claims, and what you can do about it.
 Routledge.

 Richard E. Mayer, ed.
 (2014).
 The Cambridge handbook of multimedia learning.
 2nd edition.
 Cambridge University Press.

 M. David Merrill (2013).
 First principles of instruction: Identifying and designing effective, efficient and engaging instruction.
 Pfeiffer.

 Jeroen J. G. van Merriënboer and Paul A. Kirschner (2012).
 Ten steps to complex learning.
 Routledge.